InceLab/BrainMap/ReadMe.md

 and allows easy electrode corregistration.

 The GUI accepts file segmentation in ".nii" format and creats electrodes for corregistration.
+We have provdied an example brain .nii file (in a zip-file) and electrode .mat file to use

 A user manual, and demo videos have been provided